ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 {: #s4hana-automation-procedure-terraform}
 {: terraform}

-Use these steps to configure the {{site.data.keyword.cloud_notm}} Provider plug-in and use Terraform to create a VPC for SAP.
-The scripts can take 2 hours to complete.
+Use these steps to configure the SAP S/4HANA 3 tiers architecture on your existing VPC by using the catalog tile interface.
+The scripts can take 2 - 3 hours to complete.
+The scripts can take 1 - 2 hours to complete.
+The supported versions available for S/4HANA are 2020, 2021, 2022, and 2023.
+For more information, see the [readme](https://github.com/IBM-Cloud/sap-s4hana) for recommended kits versions.

 1. Log in to the Deployment Server by using `ssh`.
 2. Clone the terraform and ansbile folders and readme file from ``https://github.com/IBM-Cloud/sap-s4hana/tree/main/cli`` and change to the ``sap-s4hana/cli/terraform`` folder.